 Directions: For each Contour plot, answer questions a-e.
-Contour Plot 1: a) From plot, I think f_x is , f_y is , f{xx} is , f{yy} is , and b) Represent the surface with Play Doh using the contour plot.
+Contour Plot 1: a) From plot, I think f_x is , f_y is , f{xx} is , f{yy} is , and f{xy} is .

+b) Represent the surface with Play Doh using the contour plot.
 Then pick which graph you think your contour plot/Play Doh surface represents.
-Attach picture of surface to your document that contains all pictures. c) From my slice, Here are my my graphs on the xz and yz axes: I think f_x is and f{xx} is .
-Attach picture of slice to your document that contains all pictures. d) From my slice, I think f_y is and f{yy} is .
-Attach picture of slice to your document that contains all pictures. e) Pick the equation you think represents this function and determine the signs of your partial derivatives algebraically.
+Attach picture of surface to your document that contains all pictures.

+I think f_x is and f{xx} is .
+Attach picture of slice to your document that contains all pictures.

+d) From my slice, I think f_y is and f{yy} is .
+Attach picture of slice to your document that contains all pictures.

+e) Pick the equation you think represents this function and determine the signs of your partial derivatives algebraically.
 I think my function is .
-From this, I found that f_x is , f_y is , and f{xy} is .
+From this, I found that f_x is , f_y is , f{yy} is , and f{xy} is .